-3.1 What is cancellation of a lease?
-21 3.2 What is termination of a lease?
-22 3.3 Can a tenant challenge an unfair cancellation or termination of their lease?
-23 3.4 What if the lease ends but the tenant stays in the property?
-23 3.5 May a landlord forcibly remove a tenant from the property?
-24 3.6 How does the legal eviction process work?
-3. 7 What happens if a tenant permanently vacates the property before the lease is up?
-25 3.8 Can someone else take over the property if the tenant decides to move out early?
-25 3.9 What should happen when the lease ends and the tenant wants to move out?
-26 3.10 What if the landlord fails to inspect the property?
-26 3.11 What if a tenant does not inspect the property with the landlord?
-26 3.12 What happens if there has been damage to the property during the lease period?
-26 3.13 What happens if there is no damage to the property?
-Useful organisations and online resources Orga Organisations Onli Online resources
+What is cancellation of a lease?
+23 What is termination of a lease?
+24 Can a tenant challenge an unfair cancellation or termination of their lease?
+25 What if the lease ends but the tenant stays in the property?
+25 May a landlord forcibly remove a tenant from the property?
+26 How does the legal eviction process work?
+26 What happens if a tenant permanently vacates the property before the lease is up?
+27 Can someone else take over the property if the tenant decides to move out early?
+27 What should happen when the lease ends and the tenant wants to move out?
+28 What if the landlord fails to inspect the property?
+28 What if a tenant does not inspect the property with 20 28 during the lease period?
+28 What happens if there is no damage to the property?
+29 What is termination of a lease?
+Can a tenant challenge an unfair cancellation or termination of their lease?
+What if the lease ends but the tenant stays in the property?
+May a landlord forcibly remove a tenant from the property?
+How does the legal eviction process work?
+What happens if a tenant permanently vacates the property before the lease is up?
+Can someone else take over the property if the tenant decides to move out early?
+What should happen when the lease ends and the tenant wants to move out?
+What if the landlord fails to inspect the property with the landlord?
+What happens if there has been damage to the property during the lease period?

+Useful organisations and online resources